 A continuation of Clinical Education V, with students continuing to rotate through various imaging modalities.
 Students must complete all competency testing and be able to perform routine radiographic procedures as entry level radiographers.
 (8/0 and 96 clinical hours) Prerequisite: A minimum grade of C- in RAD:561.
-Corequisite: RAD:661
+Corequisite: RAD:660 grade of C- in all courses of the previous five semesters.
+Corequisite: RAD:592